ContextLab/davos/README.md

 ## Usage
 ### The `smuggle` Statement
 #### <a name="smuggle-statement-syntax"></a>Syntax
-The `smuggle` statement is designed to be used in place of [the built-in `import` statement](https://docs.python.org/3/reference/import.html) and shares [its full syntactic definition](https://docs.python.org/3/reference/simple_stmts.html#the-import-statement):
+The `smuggle` statement is meant to be used in place of [the built-in `import` statement](https://docs.python.org/3/reference/import.html) and shares [its full syntactic definition](https://docs.python.org/3/reference/simple_stmts.html#the-import-statement):
 ```ebnf